Super Typhoon Yagi makes landfall on China’s Hainan as 400,000 evacuated

 In 2014, Typhoon Rammasun slammed into the island province as a Category 5 tropical cyclone and killed 88 people, causing economic losses worth $6.25bn.

-Scientists say that typhoons are becoming stronger, driven by warmer oceans, amid climate change.
+Scientists say typhoons are becoming stronger, driven by warmer oceans, amid climate change.

 Last week, Typhoon Shanshan slammed into southwestern Japan, the strongest storm to hit the country in decades.